gwen-interpreter/gwen/README.md

       Given a Gherkin feature
         And a target system
        When Gwen is launched
-       Then the feature is interpreted
+       Then the feature is translated
         And the steps are executed
         And the system is evaluated
 ```